PFLAG: History

+The organization spread through regional chapters.
+In 1976, PFLAG LA had their first meeting of 30 parents.
+Following the 1979 National March on Washington for Lesbian and Gay Rights, representatives from these groups met for the first time in Washington, DC.

 By 1980, PFLAG, then known as Parents FLAG, began to distribute information to educational institutions and communities of faith nationwide, establishing itself as a source of information for the general public.
-When Adele Starr, who organized the Los Angeles P-FLAG chapter, called advice columnist Dear Abby to discuss the purpose of P-FLAG, Dear Abby mentioned PFLAG in one of her columns.
-Los Angeles P-FLAG then received more than 7,500 letters requesting information.
-Every letter was answered by a member of the chapter.
 In 1981, members decided to launch a national organization.
 The first PFLAG office was established in Los Angeles under founding president Adele Starr.

 In 1982, the Federation of Parents and Friends of Lesbians and Gays, Inc., then representing some 20 groups, was incorporated in California and granted nonprofit, tax-exempt status.
 In 1987, PFLAG relocated to Denver, under President Elinor Lewallen.
-Also in the 1980s, PFLAG worked to end the US military's efforts to discharge lesbians—more than a decade before military issues came to the forefront of the LGBT movement.
-And by the late 1980s, PFLAG began to have notable success in organizing chapters in rural communities.
+During this time, PFLAG began advocating for lesbians and gay men in the military, where they were still formally banned under the Don't Ask Don't Tell rules.
+PFLAG expanded to new communities in this time, including rural areas.

 In 1990, following a period of significant growth, PFLAG employed an Executive Director, expanded its staff, and moved to Washington, DC.
 Also in 1990, PFLAG President Paulette Goodman sent a letter to Barbara Bush asking for Mrs. Bush's support.
-The first lady's personal reply stated, "I firmly believe that we cannot tolerate discrimination against any individuals or groups in our country.
-Such treatment always brings with it pain and perpetuates intolerance."
-Inadvertently given to the Associated Press, her comments caused a political maelstrom and were perhaps the first gay-positive comments to come from the White House.
+Bush's letter was inadvertently given to the Associated Press, leading to significant controversy for its perceived support of PFLAG.